ryank109/react-redux-popup/README.md

 ### Scrolling

-Scrolling event isn't something that can't be watched from global document, so the solution is to call `refreshPopupPosition` action.
-After all, there should be only one `Popup` open in most of the cases, and even if it's not, it'll update the position of the popup based on the `getRect` function. `Modal` doesn't get repositioned from this action.
+Scrolling event isn't something that can't be watched from global document, so the solution is to call `refreshPopupPosition` action to refresh the positions on the popups that are open.
+In most cases, there should be only one `Popup` open at a time. `Modal` doesn't get repositioned from this action.